tuftsBaxter/ROS-for-LabVIEW-Software/ROS for LabVIEW Software/README.txt

 This is a set of VIs for communicating with ROS applications.
 Developed at Tufts University by the Mechanical Engineering Department and the Center for Engineering Education and Outreach.
 Currently in beta.

-If installing from github: ROSforLV should be installed in your "LabVIEW > user.lib" folder (Under applications in Mac OS X and program files in Windows).
+If installing from github: ROS for LabVIEW Software, which is the folder located within the download, should be installed in your "LabVIEW 20XX > user.lib" folder (Under Applications > National Instruments in Mac OS X and Program Files x86 >National Instruments in Windows).
 LabVIEW will need to restart after installing the library.

 Join our NI community at https://decibel.ni.com/content/groups/ros-for-labview